Ayoub-Choukri/Digit_Recognizer/README.md

 - The `Trained_Models` folder contains the trained models.

 - The `Modules` folder contains the modules that are used in the website and in the training of the models.

+- The `Data` folder contains the data that are used in the training of the models.